apache/cordova-docs/docs/en/edge/cordova/events/events.batterycritical.md

 batterycritical
 ===========

-This is an event that fires when a Cordova application detects the battery has reached the critical level threshold.
+The event fires when the battery has reached the critical level threshold.

     window.addEventListener("batterycritical", yourCallbackFunction, false);

 Details
 -------

-This event that fires when a Cordova application detects the percentage of battery has reached the critical battery threshold.
-This value is device specific.
+The event fires when the percentage of battery charge has reached the critical battery threshold.
+The value is device-specific.

-The batterycritical handler will be called with an object that contains two properties:
+The `batterycritical` handler is called with an object that contains two properties:

-- __level:__ The percentage of battery (0-100). _(Number)_
+- __level:__ The percentage of battery charge (0-100). _(Number)_
-- __isPlugged:__ A boolean that represents whether or not the device is plugged in or not. _(Boolean)_
+- __isPlugged:__ A boolean that indicates whether the device is plugged in. _(Boolean)_

-Typically, you will want to attach an event listener with `window.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `window.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.

 Supported Platforms
 -------------------